-Violation of any provision of this RLUC is hereby deemed to be a misdemeanor and any person found guilty hereunder shall be fined not less than \$40.00 nor more than \$1,000 and/or sentenced to jail for a term of not more than one year.
+Violation of any provision of this RLUC is hereby deemed to be a misdemeanor and any person found guilty hereunder shall be fined not less than forty dollars (\$40.00) nor more than one thousand dollars (\$1,000) and/or sentenced to jail for a term of not more than one (1) year.
 Every day the RLUC is violated shall constitute a separate offense.
 The Town may withhold any building or development permit, stop the review of any pending development application, or issue a stop work order for any pending construction or development activity by a person who is in violation of this RLUC.